influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/resolve-high-cardinality.md

   ```

 {{% note %}}
- If you're experiencing runaway cardinality, the query above may time-out.
-If you experience a time-out, run the queries below—one at a time.
+ If you're experiencing runaway cardinality, the query above may timeout.
+If you experience a timeout, run the queries below—one at a time.
 {{% /note %}}

 First, run the following query to generate a list of tags.